Interdisciplinary Master of Science in Engineering (MS/MSE)

 Base Degree Requirements

 You may add one concentration to your degree but is not required.
-If chosen, the concentration requirements must be met in addition to the regular degree requirements.
+If chosen, the concentration requirements must be met within the base degree requirements.
 A concentration is chosen on the official electronic Plan of Study (ePOS).
+A concentration shows on the transcript, not the diploma.

 The curriculum offers concentrations in several different disciplines, including the largely popular Systems Engineering, Dual MSE/MS+MBA, and Engineering Management and Leadership concentrations.
 This is a 30-credit hour program, with the exceptions of the Dual MSE-MBA at 60-credit hours, and Engineering Management and Leadership at 33-credit hours.